 Laws and regulations that apply to communications and commerce over the Internet are becoming more prevalent.
 In particular, the growth and development of the market for online commerce has prompted calls for more stringent copyright protection, tax, consumer protection, anti-discrimination and privacy laws, both in the United States and abroad, that may impose additional burdens on companies conducting business online or providing Internet-related services such as ours.
+Other potential regulatory proposals could seek to mandate changes to the economic relationships among participants in the Internet ecosystem.
 The adoption of any of these measures could negatively affect both our business directly as well as the businesses of our customers, which could reduce their demand for our services.
-In addition, domestic and international government attempts to regulate the operation of the Internet could negatively impact our business.
+In addition, domestic and foreign government attempts to regulate the operation of the Internet through legislation, treaties or regulations could negatively impact our business.